turingschool/gear-up/m4_sessions/1710-inning/group_four.md

     - What is being tried/has already been tried?
     - How can technology help push the movement forward?

-- (5 minutes) Write down some committments you want to make to being an active voice in/contributor to the movements you care about
+- (5 minutes) Write down some committments you want to make to being an active voice in/contributor to the movement/s you care about

-- (10 minutes) Small group discusssions (3-4 people max)
+- (10 minutes) Small group share out & discussions (3-4 people max)

 ***4. Share out:*** (10 minutes)
 - What is your personal committment (post Turing) to benefit the greater good as a developer (i.e. with your new skills)?